+For a power class 2 RedCap UE equipped with 2 Rx or 1 Rx antenna port(s) operating in HD-FDD mode or with TDD band, the reference sensitivity for DL HD-FDD band and TDD band is same as the power class 3 RedCap UE.

-For a power class 2 RedCap UE equipped with 1 Rx antenna ports operating in FD-FDD mode, the reference sensitivity in Table 7.3I.2-1b shall be met with uplink transmission bandwidth less than or equal to that specified in Table 7.3.2-3.
+For a power class 2 RedCap UE equipped with 1 Rx antenna port operating in FD-FDD mode, the reference sensitivity in Table 7.3I.2-1b shall be met with uplink transmission bandwidth less than or equal to that specified in Table 7.3.2-3.